nismod/irv-jamaica/frontend/docs/structure.md

     files inside the `lib` folder cannot import code from any other folder in the project, to enforce the separation between generic and content-specific code.
-  - `map/` - UI, layout and behaviour of the main map view of the app.
-Contains also the code for displaying basemap selection, legend for current layers, tooltip for current hover.
-  - `pages/` - contents and layouts of the main pages of the app.
-  - `sidebar/` - the main layer selection sidebar.
-    - `ui/` - components shared by the sidebar contents.
-    - `SidebarContent.tsx` - defining the overall contents of the sidebar.
-    - `SidebarPanel.tsx` - each section in the sidebar should be composed from `SidebarPanel`.
-    - `url-state.tsx` - Recoil state synchronising the state of the sidebar sections to the URL.
   - `api-client.ts` - singleton instances of API clients.
   - `App.ts` - main React app component.
   - `index.css` - global styles (avoid, set styles in components instead.)